 Let’s assume your PTO will conduct the same fundraiser next year.
 Thus, the gift-wrap fundraiser becomes one income category in your new budget.
 The amount of money you assign to the new fundraiser budget should be based on how much you actually collected last year.

-On the other hand, if you only set up many narrowly defined categories, each with a small budget amount, you may find the budgets too inflexible.
-With such tight restraints, you may be voting every month to move money from one budget to another.
+On the other hand, if you only set up many narrowly defined categories, each with a small budget amount, you might find the budgets too inflexible.
+With such tight restraints, you might be voting every month to move money from one category to another.

 Somewhere in between is a happy medium.
 Talk to your principal and last year’s officers.
 Use their experience to help decide which projects should be budgeted individually and where larger, more broadly defined expense categories would be more appropriate.